Kimbesa has been baking at home for more than 50 years, and loves good vintage cookies!

-You can use raisins or sultanas, or make them like mine.
-I like to use chopped dates and walnuts.
+You can use raisins or sultanas, or make them like mine, which use chopped dates and walnuts.
 The dates really give them a rich, sweet taste.

 (You can buy them all year round in the baking section of most grocery stores, in the same area where they sell dried fruits.
-Look for the pitted dates for convenience.)
+For convenience, look for pitted dates.

 This is a wonderful cookie to have as an afternoon snack with a hot cup of tea or coffee, or a cold glass of milk.
 Like any good homemade cookie, it will be hard to eat just one!

-I'm not a cookie dunker myself, but if you are, try cold milk with these.
+I'm not a cookie dunker myself, but if you are, try pairing these with cold milk.